 The Company entered into a contract with a customer to grant a licence of agency to the customer.
 Given the licence is distinct from other promised goods or services in the contract, the Company recognises the revenue from licencing when the licence is transferred to a customer either at a point in time or over time based on the nature of the licence granted.
 The nature of the Company's promise in granting a licence is a promise to provide a right to access the Company's intellectual property if the Company undertakes activities that significantly affect the agency to which the customer has rights, the customer is affected by the Company's activities and those activities do not result in the transfer of a good or a service to the customer as they occur.
 The royalties are recognised as revenue on a straight-line basis throughout the licencing period.
-In case the abovementioned conditions are not met, the nature of the Company's promise in granting a licence is a provide a right to use the Company's promise in granting a licence is a provide a right to use the Company's promise in granting a licence is a provide a right to use the Company's promise in granting a licence is a provide a right to use the Company's agency and therefore the revenue is recognised when transferring the licence to a customer at a point in time.
+In case the abovementioned conditions are not met, the nature of the Company's promise in granting a licence is a promise to provide a right to use the Company's agency and therefore the revenue is recognised when transferring the licence to a customer at a point in time.
 Some contracts require a sales-based royalty in exchange for a licence of agency.
 The Company recognises revenue when the performance obligation has been satisfied and the subsequent sale occurs.